in review – 20 highlights for space, science and the CSA

 From July to November, the James Webb Space Telescope (Webb) went through a 93-day series of tests in an enormous thermal vacuum chamber at NASA's Johnson Space Center.
 The chamber was set at minus 233 degrees Celsius to see if this powerful telescope could withstand the bitter conditions of space.

-Billed as the successor to the famed Hubble Space Telescope, Webb is an international collaboration between NASA, the European Space Agency, and the Canadian Space Agency.
+Billed as the successor to the famed Hubble Space Telescope, Webb is an international collaboration between NASA, the European Space Agency, and the CSA.
 It will use infrared light to look back and study every phase in cosmic history, ranging from the first luminous glows after the Big Bang to the evolution of our own solar system.
 It is scheduled to launch in 2019.

-July 13, 2017 – Former Canadian Space Agency astronaut Julie Payette appointed Governor General of Canada
+July 13, 2017 – Former CSA astronaut Julie Payette appointed Governor General of Canada

 In July 2017, it was officially announced that former Canadian astronaut Julie Payette would become Canada's 29th Governor General.
 Her installation took place on October 2, 2017.